colejarczyk/doc/api/acl.rst

 .. note::

-    The *37* id is an exemplary value.
+    The *37* id is an example value.
 Your value can be different.

 Collection of available roles
 -----------------------------

-To retrieve a list of roles you will need to call the ``/api/admin/acl/role`` endpoint with the ``GET`` method.
+To retrieve a list of roles you need to call the ``/api/admin/acl/role`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^